mtlynch/mtlynch.io/content/posts/digitizing/index.md

 **Note**: There's a security vulnerability here because it means that any user who knows the proper URL can access all of my files without authentication.
 I'm relying on the difficulty of guessing my filenames.
 {{</notice>}}

+The downside is that all the work I did to make gcsfuse work under Docker was actually completely unnecessary.

 ### If I were to do this again

-MediaGoblin is fine now that I've got it working, but the project seems to be mostly dead.
+MediaGoblin is alright now that I've got a working image, but MediaGoblin's dependencies are pretty coarsely defined, so I have to fix .
+The project seems to be mostly dead, though some contributors held a meeting a few months ago to discuss jumpstarting development again.
 For simple video sharing, it's too much complexity.

 If I were doing this again, I'd use a static site generator like Hugo or Jekyll.
 I initially thought I needed something like MediaGoblin or ClipBucket to be able to play video in the browser, but modern browsers can play video natively as long as you encode your video in a supported format.